ccloskey2/CLOSKEY-Data-Science-Portfolio/README.md

 # Data Science Portfolio

 ## About this Portfolio
-- *Purpose*: The purporse of this portfolio is to organize and display all the data science projects I will work on throughout my semester in Introduction to Data Science (Spring 2025).
+- *Purpose*: The purpose of this portfolio is to organize and display all the data science projects I will work on throughout my semester in Introduction to Data Science (Spring 2025).
 These projects will include applications of exploratory data analysis, data visualization, predictive modeling, and machine learning.

 ## Projects